Operational Tips

 This is a scenario in which an administrator pre-assigns authenticators on behalf of end users.

-恓scenario is recommended to be considered only for a small number of target PCs, as it would be a heavy burden on the administrator if there are a large number of target PCs.
+This scenario is recommended to be considered only when there are only a few target PCs, as it would place a heavy burden on the administrator if there are many target PCs.

 For example, a combination of settings for existing PCs at the time of installation could be configured in a different scenario, while the few newly purchased PCs would be configured in this scenario.

-The administrator can assign authenticators on the account screen of the administration web.
+The administrator can assign authenticators on the account screen of the management web.

 However, to do so, the target account information must be uploaded to the YubiOn FIDO Logon server.